 A major source of revenue for Star resulted from its connections with Interstate and Associated, as a supplier of equipment.
 Under contract with Associated and pursuant to their operating authority, Star operated Associated’s steel hauling division for about 15 years.
 At one time, the company ran as many as 30 double-bottom flatbeds (tractor-trailer-pup) on a 24-hour-a-day non-stop basis between Muskegon, Detroit, and Grand Rapids.
 Another major source of revenue through the years was Spartan Food Stores.
 Star acted for about 30 years as the only contract carrier and lessor for Spartan with more than 200 units dedicated to their service.

 Over the past several years, Star has expanded its market area by opening branch facilities throughout Michigan and northern Indiana.
-The company currently boasts seventeen branch locations–Kentwood, Comstock Park, Kalamazoo, Muskegon, Evart, Traverse City, Gaylord, Flint, Battle Creek, Bay City, Cadillac, Lansing, Jackson, Livonia, Holland and Roseville, Michigan.
+The company currently boasts seventeen branch locations–Kentwood, Comstock Park, Kalamazoo, Muskegon, Traverse City, Gaylord, Flint, Battle Creek, Saginaw, Cadillac, Lansing, Jackson, Livonia, Holland and Warren, Michigan.
 Also, there is one location in Goshen, Indiana.
 The Corporate Office is located in Grand Rapids, Michigan.